Generating Data¶

 These correspond to those used in the CoBA study.

-To use a specific sensitivity curve:
+To use a specific sensitivity curve, set psd_file in the noise arguments:

 noise: